Who is eligible to apply?

 When do I submit my Remembrance Application?

-Applications are due, via the on-line application site, on January 21.
-You must submit your completed application and request your letters of recommendation by the deadline.
-However, your recommenders will have until January 28 to complete their materials.
+Applications are due, via the on-line application site, on January 23.
+You must submit your completed application and your recommenders must submit their letters by the deadline.

 I’ve submitted my application.
 What happens next?